Best Trail Mountain Bikes of 2017

 The Santa Cruz Bronson is solid.
 The Intense isn't.
 Its surprisingly stiff Fox performance fork and rear shock kept our guard up.
 The wide saddle made it hard for three of our downhill testers to get off the back of the size large Pivot Mach 429 Trail in time for the trickier downhill sections, but that's a quick fix.
 It's a capable descender.
 It deflects more through the rock gardens than the big-hit bikes but only twitched up on steep corners.
 A burlier set of tires could help there.

 The faster the Yeti and Ibis go, the better their handling gets.
 But the Ibis has a different riding style, more butterfly float and bee sting than the Yeti's straight knockout.
 There's satisfaction in both.
 The Ibis get's the job done with sharp steering and killer long, low and fairly slack geometry, while its 120mm of suspension and boosted 130mm Fox Float fork let the trail do some talking.
-In contrast, the Yeti's front end has an all business attitude, enforced by a boosted 160mm Fox 36 Factory fork and 2.5" Maxxis Minion DHF front tire.
-Neither of these bikes excel at slow speed handling.
+In contrast, the Yeti's front end has an all-business attitude, enforced by a boosted 160mm Fox 36 Factory fork and 2.5" Maxxis Minion DHF front tire.
+Neither of these bikes excels at slow speed handling.
 While the Ibis Ripley LS handles less like a traditional 29er, it still takes some time to move those big wheels around without momentum.

 It's hard to tell which bike is harder to ruffle, the Yeti SB5.5 or the Specialized Stumpjumper 6Fattie.
 Both make every trail feel dirt road wide.
 You can go anywhere, take any line.
 But while the Yeti's direct steering feels all-day energizing, muscling the Fattie's plus-size tires pumped our forearms.
 It was only a true challenge for our smaller riders (140lbs) on the technical descents.
 The Pivot Mach 429 Trail also closely aligns with the Ripley LS.
 Both are precise as surgeons but while the Ibis's light suspension translated to a playful, trail feel, the Mach 429 Trail's reaction to taking a technical downhill stretch at speed was to twitch up.